-He had not observed before that their huge brown eyes were edged with white under the lids.
-He took another step.
-One of the bigger animals tossed its head.
-That seemed to set off the others, who cantered away the Doonarralans behind him, but he did not see them slapping one another on the back.
+Intent on his task, he could hear the gasps and bursts of sound made by the Doonarralans behind him, but he did not see them slapping one another on the back.
 He tried another approach.
 When the herd was downwind of him, he stood still, allowing the slight breeze to carry his scent to them.